How to Install Shiplap on a Ceiling

-Shiplap can either be installed directly onto the ceiling drywall or with an intervening layer of furring strips.
+Shiplap can be installed directly onto the ceiling drywall or with an intervening layer of furring strips.
 This decision is typically determined by the condition of the ceiling and by personal preference.

 Shiplap Directly on Ceiling

 Shiplap can be installed directly on the ceiling drywall if the ceiling is level and flat.
-Imperfections with the existing ceiling will be transferred to the shiplap or may prevent the shiplap boards from accurately lining up from side to side.
+Imperfections in the existing ceiling will be transferred to the shiplap or may prevent the shiplap boards from accurately lining up from side to side.